Government Agency Contacts

 For questions regarding employer liability and rate information.

 For questions regarding charitable gambling (Bingo, Pull tabs, and Raffles) such as licenses, legal requirements, complaints and lawful gambling forms.

 The Alliance provides answers to frequently asked questions on board development, strategic planning, fundraising, financial management, risk management and credit card acceptance.

 AVA is a non-profit 501(c)3 organization that works to connect the visual arts and the community-at-large by providing resources for those who make art (whether professional artists, emerging artists, students or non-artists) and fostering connections among art-makers and audiences.

 The Center offers seminars, training programs and consultation on subjects such as board governance, fundraising, and a variety of management topics.

-The company provides business tools and guides, including how to write a business plan, to help startups with all aspects of growth.
+The company provides business tools and guides, including how to write a business plan and small business recruiting guide and resources, to help startups with all aspects of growth.
 The business tools and guides are available online at no cost.

 Fieldstone Alliance (St.Paul)

 Fieldstone Alliance offers consulting, publishing training, network development, demonstration projects and capacity building for nonprofits and their communities.

 The Free Management Library, operated by Authenticity Consulting, is an online management library with comprehensive resources and links to materials on leadership and management of organizations.
 Topics include the best practices to start, develop, operate, evaluate and resolve problems in nonprofit organizations.